vlazzarini/vlazzarini.github.io/_posts/2023-07-14-the-prologue-VCF.md

 respectively), but this is not realised in the synthesizer.

 The Prologue allows the ME signal to bypass the filter, so we can test this conclusion.
-Plotting the input and output waveforms confirms this.
+Plotting the VCF input and

 <img src="https://vlazzarini.github.io/saw-prologue_00.jpg">

+output

 <img src="https://vlazzarini.github.io/prologue-Q0.jpg">

+confirms this.

 Non-linearities
 ------------